 You can access the Cue Preferences from the Cue Inspector on the right-side.
 The tabs can be collapsed and expanded just like Cues.

 While some options are related to specific Cue types, most of them are common and available for almost all types of Cues.
 Here is a list of the most common options.

-With Color Controls you can set the opacity, brightness, contrast and make changes on the red, green and blue channels too for the each Cue.
+With Color Controls you can set the opacity, brightness, contrast, HSV for each Cue.

-This option is only available if your Cue contains and audio track.
+This option is only available if your Cue contains and audio track of course.

 Mitti can play files in any format supported by AVFoundation (the library used by Mitti for video decoding), listed in order of preference, for videos without transparency: